 Established over 3,000 years ago, the city of Jerusalem offers you the chance to literally reach out and touch the past.
 Known as the “city of gold,” Jerusalem is a magical mix of ancient and modern, where outdoor shuks (markets) rub shoulders with gleaming office towers.
 The city’s most popular spots include a vibrant downtown with world-class restaurants and shopping, and the Old City, a maze of winding alleyways and colorful markets enclosed by walls dating back to the 16th century.

 You’ll live in apartments centrally located in Jerusalem.
 With extensive public transportation, the city will be at your fingertips.
 All apartments are fully furnished, have wifi, and basic kitchen appliances.
-You’ll get to experience day-to-day life in your community, alongside your neighbors, and will also be part of a community of young Israeli activists from other BINA projects in the area.
+You’ll get to experience day-to-day life in your community, alongside your neighbors, and will have unique opportunities to take part in the thriving culture around you.

 Known for: Culture History Diversity